rpuig2001/CDM/README.md

   - Debug mode activated (true) or desactivated (false) (ex.
 Debug mode="false" or Debug mode="true").
   - [OPTIONAL] In case of ECFMP use, the api url needs to be set (Default -> FlowRestrictions url:"https://ecfmp.vatsim.net/api/v1/plugin"), if no URL needed, just leave it blank (ex.
 FlowRestrictions url="").
   - VDGS file type: 0-None, 1-TXT, 2-JSON, 3-TXT&JSON (ex. vdgsFileType type="3").
-  - [OPTIONAL] FTP host to push CDM Data (ex. ftpHost host:"ftp.aaaaaa.com") - leave it blank if not in use "".
+  - [OPTIONAL] FTP host to push CDM Data (ex. ftpHost host:"ftp.aaaaaa.com") - leave it blank to use CDM server.
-  - [OPTIONAL] FTP user to push CDM Data (ex. ftpUser user:"username") - leave it blank if not in use "".
+  - [OPTIONAL] FTP user to push CDM Data (ex. ftpUser user:"username") - leave it blank to use CDM server.
-  - [OPTIONAL] FTP password to push CDM Data (ex. ftpPassword password:"&&&&&&") - leave it blank if not in use "".
+  - [OPTIONAL] FTP password to push CDM Data (ex. ftpPassword password:"&&&&&&") - leave it blank to use CDM server.
   - Server Communication, enabled/disables all server features (**DISABLED:** Server mode="false" and **ENABLED:** Server mode="true").
   - SU_WAIT sets a remark in FlightStrip for external use when ready TOBT is pressed (ex.
 Su_Wait mode="false" or Su_Wait mode="true").